dylatopia/kelak.site/README.md

 3. Confirm the transaction in your wallet — your vault is now sealed.
 4. Share the vault link with the recipient, or check back yourself if it's for your future self.
 5. Once the unlock date passes, the recipient connects their wallet and clicks **Open this vault** to reveal it.

+## A note on photos, videos, and voice notes

+Blockchains are built to store small pieces of data cheaply — not large files like photos or videos.
+Storing a video directly on-chain would be prohibitively expensive and, in most cases, technically impossible.

+Because of this, Kelak asks you to upload your photo, video, or voice note to any file-hosting service you trust (for example, a public link from Google Drive, Imgur, or similar), and then paste that link into the vault instead of the file itself.
+What Kelak stores on-chain is the **link and the promise** — permanent, owned by your wallet, and released only at the right time — even though the file itself lives elsewhere.
+This is a common and accepted pattern in blockchain applications, and it's what keeps Kelak affordable to actually use.

 ## Tech stack